 Many pets are allergic to chocolate – including dogs, cats, and birds.
 However, rats do not fall into this category.

+Chocolate isn’t good for rats.
+Too much can lead to obesity and diabetes.
 Like all animals, obese rats are prone to a variety of health problems.
 Rats that are incredibly overweight likely won’t live to their entire lifespan.
 Plus, obese rats often can’t fully enjoy life, given that their physical constraints stop them from running around and playing like they are meant to.

 To keep your rat healthy, you should avoid chocolate.
 If he accidentally nibbles on a piece, though, there is no reason to rush to the vet.

 There is little reason to give your rat any chocolate.
 There are few nutrients in it that rats can’t get from healthier foods.

 There are several types of chocolate out there.
 When it comes to pets, dark chocolate is usually the most dangerous – as it contains the most caffeine and theobromine.
 Milk chocolate is dark chocolate that has been “watered down” with milk and sugar, and therefore, it contains fewer of these other ingredients.

 However, when it comes to rats, this logic doesn’t hold.
 They aren’t allergic to theobromine or caffeine.
 Dark chocolate is actually the best chocolate for them, as it typically contains less added sugar and fat than other types of chocolate.
 Sugar and fat are the main reasons you don’t want to feed your rat chocolate.
 Therefore, dark chocolate would be better than sugary chocolate, like white chocolate or milk chocolate.

 There are a few components of dark chocolate that make it a healthier choice.
 It contains flavonoids, which may help prevent damage from oxidative stress.